 The dwarven lands were vast, and dark, and seemed endless with their silent halls and winding tunnels.
 When they at last arrived in the throne room, it was lit with a thousand candles and the dwarf king was seated on a throne carved from pure quartz.

 The king explained his wish to trap the moonlight.
-The dwarven king thought about it for a while, and then said: “What you need is pure moonlight, that is thicker than air, and thicker than water.
+The dwarven king thought about it for a while, and then said: “What you need is pure moonlight, which is thicker than air, and thicker than water.
 You must travel to the moon itself and catch it at its source.”

 “But how can I travel to the moon?” cried the king.